Proof of Domicile Explained: A Sponsor’s Guide to Form I-864

 Filing Form I-864 When Proof of Domicile Isn’t Straightforward

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Affidavit of Support (Form I-864), Adjustment of Status Application (Form I-485), and several other immigration packages.
+We provide support for the Immigrant Visa Petition Package (Form I-130), Affidavit of Support Package (Form I-864), and several other immigration services.

 Want more immigration tips and how-to information for your family?